Crypto Hacks: Understanding How Malware Could Affect You

 Hardware wallets mitigate the risks

-Hardware wallets alleviate this type of crypto hack by interposing an additional barrier to the release of crypto funds from your wallet.
-User assets cannot be sent from a Ledger device unless the user physically connects the device to the computer and verifies the transaction on both the computer and the device.
+Hardware wallets alleviate this type of crypto hack by interposing an additional barrier to the release of crypto funds from your crypto wallet.
+User assets cannot be sent from a Ledger hardware wallet device unless the user physically connects the device to the computer and verifies the transaction on both the computer and the device.
 If malware is controlling your device, it cannot control your Ledger wallet, even when it is plugged into the computer.

 Hardware wallets protect the seed from software and physical attacks.
 A malware installed on a smartphone cannot retrieve the seed stored by a hardware wallet.